moriyoshi-kasuga/enum-table/README.md

 It provides a fast, type-safe, and allocation-free alternative to using `HashMap` for enum keys, with compile-time safety and logarithmic-time access.

+See [CHANGELOG](./CHANGELOG.md) for version history and recent updates.

 ## Installation

 Add this to your `Cargo.toml`: